 The indemnity health policy is different than policies offered by health maintenance organizations (HMOs) and preferred provider organizations (PPOs) because it allows you obtain medical care where you choose providing compensation for a set portion of the costs.
 A key feature of the indemnity health insurance plan is that it does not force you to choose a primary care doctor.
 Indemnity health insurance plans are also unique because they allow you to self-refer to specialists, they do not require you to obtain a referral in order to get compensated.

-Is an Indemnity Health Insurance Plan Right for You and Your Family?
+Is an Indemnity Health Insurance Plan Right for You?

 Indemnity health insurance plans have the most advantages if the following are important to you:

 - You do not want to commit to a primary care doctor.
 An indemnity health plan does not force you to select your primary care doctor, therefore this gives you freedom of choice.

 - You do not mind paying a little more for your health insurance costs or deductible.

 - You are not worried about selecting providers that are not vetted for costs.
 Meaning that because you are not part of a network in an indemnity health insurance plan, the costs of the doctors and specialists you choose may extend beyond the definition of the usual, customary and reasonable (UCR) amount.
 You will have to pay attention to how your choices affect your costs.

 - You live in a geographic region where access to the doctors and medical services you want would not be included in an HMO or PPO plan.